Lekshmi288/MySQL-projects/Chinook_Data_Analysis/README.md

 **Requirements:**
 * Your results must include the month `Month`, corresponding month's total sales `MonthlySales`, and corresponding month's moving average sales `MovingAverageSales`.
-* Your results should be ordered by ascending order of the months.

-## Submission

-**Github Classroom Invitation Link: https://classroom.github.com/a/qtUnXczB**